tomharrigan/voicewp/README.md

 AlexaWP is a WordPress plugin that integrates with Amazon Alexa to create and enable the creation of Alexa skills.

+It allows you to use WordPress as an endpoint.

 [Fieldmanager](http://fieldmanager.org) is a dependency and must be installed and activated for AlexaWP to function fully as intended.

 ## Giving credit where it's due